 - Survey Junkie - The #1 survey site that doesn't suck.
 Short surveys, high payouts, simply the best.

 - Branded Surveys - Get paid CASH to share your thoughts on some of the world's biggest brands.

 - Nielsen - Download their app and get paid $50!

 We think, how can they diagnose a disease or prescribe treatment if there’s no actual contact between doctor and patient?

-Well, you’d be surprised at the online medical jobs available for physicians, students still studying to be physicians, or other people working in the medical field.
+Well, we do live in a time when there are plenty of online medical jobs for physicians, students studying to be physicians, or other people working in the medical field.

 I’ve never met a doctor who didn’t already have a completely exhausting schedule.